 Janet Yamada Soto, PT, DPT, FAAOMPT

 Janet Yamada Soto received her Bachelor of Science degree in Physical Therapy from the Medical College of Virginia, manual therapy certification from the Kaiser Orthopedic Physical Therapy Residency Program in Hayward, and her Doctor of Physical Therapy from Western University of Health Sciences.
 She was a faculty member of the Kaiser Orthopedic Physical Therapy Residency Program from 1983 to 1997.
-In 1984,she founded Berkeley Physical Therapy, a private physical therapy practice specializing in musculoskeletal disorders.
+In 1984, she founded Berkeley Community Physical Therapy, a private physical therapy practice specializing in musculoskeletal disorders.
 She is a fellow of the American Academy of Orthopedic Manual Physical Therapists and on the editorial board of the UC Berkeley Wellness Letter.

 Allan Horwitz, PT, FAAOMPT